bottlenoselabs/c2cs/docs/README.md

 ## How to use `C2CS`

-To generate C# bindings for a C library you need to install and use the `CAstFfi` tool and setup a couple configuration files.
+To generate C# bindings for a C library you need to install and use the `c2ffi` tool and setup a couple configuration files.
 See the [`helloworld`](../src/cs/examples/helloworld/) example projects for an example.

-### Installing and using `CAstFfi`
+### Installing and using `c2ffi`

-See the auxiliary project `Getting Started` section: https://github.com/bottlenoselabs/CAstFfi#getting-started.
+See the auxiliary project `Getting Started` section: https://github.com/bottlenoselabs/c2ffi#getting-started.

-You should extract all the platform specific abstract syntax trees you wish to have as target platforms.
+You should extract all the platform specific FFIs you wish to have as target platforms.
 See the [`helloworld-compile-c-library-and-generate-bindings`](../src/cs/examples/helloworld/helloworld-compile-c-library-and-generate-bindings/) for example configuration files for Windows, macOS, and Linux platforms.

-Once all the platform abstract syntax trees are extracted to a directory, merge them together into a cross-platform abstract syntax tree using `CAstFfi merge` option.
+Once all the platform FFIs are extracted to a directory, merge them together into a cross-platform FFI using `c2ffi merge` option.

-Once you have a cross-platform abstract syntax tree, you are ready to use `c2cs`.
+Once you have a cross-platform FFI `.json` file, you are ready to use `c2cs`.

 ### Execute `c2cs`